sphynx/rokumon/notes.md

 `rustyline` looks like a good way to do REPL: https://crates.io/crates/rustyline

-# Parametrize a game with particular instances of the rules, used cards and board layout

-This would allow to quickly experiment with different set of rules.

-# Implement Automa - an AI from the game rules used for solo play

 # Implement my own AI (based on alpha-beta pruning)

 `rubot` crate seems to be a good fit for the job: https://docs.rs/rubot/0.2.0/rubot/trait.Game.html

+# Implement Automa - an AI from the game rules used for solo play

 # Implement UI (either Web-based or based on something like ggez or just some UI library).